MBA Part Time Cohort (MBAP)

 MBAP 406.
 Economics for Managers.
 3 Units.

 This course is designed to give you an overview and a basic understanding of modern economics.
 The course will cover the microeconomic topics of consumer choice, business decision making, and market equilibrium; as well as the macroeconomic topics of economic growth, inflation, interest rates, and exchange rates.
 In the process of achieving these specific content objectives, this course is taught in a way that will support the MBA program goals of having students become competent analysts and a critical, creative thinkers.
-Prereq: This course is for students in the Part-time Cohort MBA Program.
+Prereq: (MBAP 403 or MBAP 403H) and enrolled in the Part-time MBA or online MBA programs.

 MBAP 406H.
 Economics for Managers.
 3 Units.

 This course offers an introduction to the theories, principles, and applications of microeconomics and macroeconomics.
 Topics include supply and demand, elasticity, market structure analysis, business cycles, taxation, and monetary policy.
-Prereq: Students enrolled in the online MBA program.
+Prereq: MBAP 403 or MBAP 403H.

 MBAP 407.
 Managerial Marketing.
 3 Units.

 Through lecture, discussion, cases, projects and/or simulations you will learn theory and practice of how firms develop processes to understand, create and deliver "triple bottom line" value (i.e., economic, social and environmental) to business and/or consumer markets.
 Specifically in this course, we take the perspective that marketing is a process of creating value for firms, customers, and other stakeholders through mutually desirable exchanges.
 This is the foundation of a customer orientation and a central theme of market-driven management.
 Methods for strategic marketing planning, understanding buyer behavior, market analysis, segmentation and devising integrated marketing programs are introduced.
-Prereq: This course is for students in the Part-time Cohort MBA Program.
+Prereq: Students enrolled in the Part-time MBA or online MBA programs.

 MBAP 407H.
 Managerial Marketing.
 3 Units.